277 days ago

 Top Experiences

-- Lalibela: 11 medieval rock-hewn churches, active Ethiopian Christian pilgrimage site, one of Africa's great wonders
+- Lalibela: 11 medieval rock-hewn churches, active Ethiopian Christian pilgrimage site

-- Axum: ancient obelisks, Queen of Sheba's palace ruins, Ark of the Covenant church
+- Axum: ancient obelisks, Queen of Sheba's palace ruins

 - Addis Ababa: National Museum (Lucy fossil), Merkato (Africa's largest open market), traditional coffee ceremony